joaomelo/calystone/DEVELOPMENT.md

 ## Display

-Make the app moves.
-It grabs and transform state from `domain` and show it to the user, then captures events triggered by the user ans translates them into calls to `domain`.
+Make the app move.
+It grabs and transform state from `domain` using `services` and show it to the user, then captures events triggered by the user and translates them into calls to `services`.

 ```mermaid
 graph LR;